 Sudeley Castle is also well worth a visit.
 Once home to Katherine Parr, the last wife of Henry VIII, Sudeley Castle has also played host to Elizabeth I and Charles I, and its grand banqueting halls and huge gardens can keep you occupied for hours.
 Winchcombe is also perfectly situated for hiking.
 Back in Saxon times, the town was an important meeting point of ancient trails, and today you can follow these same trails to the Neolithic tomb of Belas Knap.

-We might not be able to head down to the Cotswolds right now, but it won’t be long before we’ll be able to enjoy some domestic travel again.
-As the days get longer and warmer, there’s never been a better time to discover how beautiful this country is, so why not get yourself looking forward to spring and summer by starting to plan your next trip?
+There’s never been a better time to discover how beautiful this country is, so why not start planning your next trip to look forward to?
 After being cooped up for so long, the freedom of travel seems even more special, and with its gently rolling countryside, welcoming pubs and independent shops, the Cotswolds is a joy to explore.

 Are you planning on visiting the Cotswolds this year?
-Or are there any other destinations you can’t wait to visit as soon as restrictions lift?
+Or are there any other destinations you can’t wait to visit?
 We’d love to hear about your travel plans!
 Leave us a comment below or join the conversation on the Rest Less community forum.